pastnetworks/pastnetworks.github.io/pasteditions.md

 ## Venues 2025
 The school took place in the the Centre Civic Drassanes and in the University of Barcelona Physics Faculty.

+The closing dinner took place on Thursday 3rd July at 19:30 in the restaurant Buenissimo.

 ##  Programme 2025

 The 4-day programme consisted of lectures and discussions, hands-on practicals, and socials.